andepraveenofficial/html-tutorial/00-Material/html.md

 <label for="genderFemale">Female</label>
 ```

-**Dropdown**
+3. **Dropdown**

+- It is also like radio element.
-we can choose any one option.
+- we can choose any one option.
-The HTML `select` element is used to create a drop-down list of options.
+- The HTML `select` element is used to create a drop-down list of options.
-The HTML `option` element should be inside the HTML `select` element for defining options in the drop-down list.
+- The HTML `option` element should be inside the HTML `select` element for defining options in the drop-down list.

 ```html
 <select>